 You will be able to easily move through the mosque complex.
 You’ll find moving walkways to help shorten the long journey to the actual mosque.
 Once you ascend the stairs to the grounds, you’ll find yourself looking at this amazing building.
 Join the queues at the front of the building and begin the tour.
 There will be “pull outs” where you will be allowed to stop and take in the beauty while snapping some photos, but security will encourage you to continue moving.
 This allows everyone to enjoy the site without major traffic jams.

-5 things to consider while visiting Sheikh Zayed Grand Mosque
+What are the 5 things to consider while visiting Sheikh Zayed Grand Mosque?

 While many of the mosques in the UAE are only open to those practicing the Islamic faith, Sheikh Zayed Grand Mosque welcomes visitors every day but Friday.
 If you have never been to a mosque, here are some helpful hints: